DSPIP Developer Documentation

 Signature (Authenticity Seal)

-A cryptographic signature proves the envelope was created by the claimed sender and has not been tampered with.
-Similar to a wax seal or registered mail receipt.
+A cryptographic signature proves the label was created by the claimed sender and has not been tampered with.
+Similar to a shipping seal.

 Design Philosophy